YMCA360/external-api-docs/docs/schedules.md

 ## Schedules

-The `/schedules` endpoint provides access to group class schedule information.
+The `/schedules` endpoint provides access to schedule information.
 Results are ordered by `start_at`.

 * [Pagination](#pagination)
 * [Filters](#filters)